DanielTamargo/tips-and-tricks/README.md

 # Tips and tricks
 Multiple **tips and tricks** that can make the work easier when using different languages, frameworks or libraries.

-I just created this repository with the purpose to add one tip or trick each day of this year and save them all together and use it as a personal dictionary.
+I just created this repository with the purpose to add one tip or trick (almost) every day of this year and save them all together and use it as a personal dictionary.

 # Index